LogtalkDotOrg/logtalk3/manuals/sources/refman/directives/meta_predicate_1.rst

 Meta-arguments which are goals are represented by the integer ``0``.
 Meta-arguments which are closures are represented by a positive integer, ``N``, representing the number of additional arguments that will be appended to the closure in order to construct the corresponding meta-call.
+Meta-arguments that will be called using the ``bagof/3`` or ``setof/3`` predicates and that can thus be existentially-qualified are represented by the atom ``^``.
 Normal arguments are represented by the atom ``*``.
-Meta-arguments are always called in the meta-predicate calling context, not in the meta-predicate definition context.
+Meta-arguments are always called in the meta-predicate *calling context*, not in the meta-predicate *definition context*.

 Logtalk allows the use of this directive to override the original meta-predicate directive.
 This is sometimes necessary when calling